How you will learn

 - Tell us about your current role and the people/projects/kind of work you lead, demonstrating the complexities and challenges? (max 250 words)

-- Tell us what you hope to be able to bring to the programme and how you’ll use your learning to help make a positive impact for both staff and patients/service users? (max 200 words)
+- Tell us what you hope to be able to bring to the programme and how you’ll use your learning to help make a positive impact for both staff and patients/service users. (max 200 words)

 - Why have you chosen this programme, why now, and what do you hope to achieve? (max 200 words)

-- It is important that you begin the programme having already done some thinking about and exploring opportunities for, leading some real change in your workplace.
+- It is important that you begin the programme has already done some thinking about and exploring opportunities for, leading some real change in your workplace.
 What are you passionate about and hoping this programme will help you address in your work place?
 For example, this might directly affect patient care, could be related to your work culture, or a desire to support staff/team development. (max 250 words)

 - What arrangements will you make to create time to study for at least 15 – 20 hours a month? (max 100 words)

 Please note, where we are oversubscribed for candidate interest, we reserve the right to close applications early for that cohort.
 In the first instance, places on the Rosalind Franklin programme will always be awarded on the merit of the applicant’s personal statement.
-Where we have a large number of applicants with equally strong personal statements, we will award places on a first come, first serve basis.
+Where we have a large number of applicants with equally strong personal statements, we will award places on a first-come, first serve basis.